ncbi/pgap/README.md

 ## Installation

-To run the PGAP pipeline you will need Linux, Docker and CWL (Common Workflow Language).
+To run the PGAP pipeline you will need Linux, Docker, CWL (Common Workflow Language), and about 30GB of supplemental data.
 We provide instructions here for running under the CWL reference implementation, cwltool.

 ### Quick start